kirlf/CSP/FEC/Convolutional codes intro.md

 Moreover, the following classification can be applied:
 ![SysNonSys](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/syst-nonsyst.png)

 Non-systematic convolutional codes are more popular due to better noise immunity.
+It relates to the [**free distance**](  https://www.mathworks.com/help/comm/ug/bit-error-rate-ber.html#brck0zf) of the convolutional code \[1, p.
+508\].

 The name of convolutional codes directly relates to the convolution: encoding can be done via this math routine.